Working together to achieve your goals.

 Our team understands that finding the right service for you or your family member can at times be stressful and overwhelming.
 If you are unsure of what type of service would be the best fit, we offer consultation, advice and support to help you to make a plan that you feel comfortable with.
 Every service that we offer is tailored to individual needs, and we will work closely with individuals and their support network to achieve a positive outcome.

 Positive Behaviour Support Plans (PBSP) have a strong evidence base to support them as an effective approach for challenging behaviours.
 PBSP work positively, meaning it aims to increase and strengthen helpful behaviours through reinforcement, rather than using punishment or negative consequences to reduce the challenging behaviours.
 They also work proactively, to identify when and where things may go wrong, resulting in the challenging behaviours, and putting strategies in place to prevent them from occurring in the first place.

-Through collaboration and consultation with the family, school staff, and other stakeholders information is gathered about the behaviours and the situation and circumstances in which they occur.
+Through collaboration and consultation with the family, school staff, and other stakeholders, information is gathered about the behaviours, the situation and the circumstances in which they occur.
 This is then complemented through completion of assessments and observations in various environments to identify the antecedents, or triggers, of the behaviour and to start identifying strategies to minimise or mitigate these antecedents.